The Manor and Priest’s House

 Why do we issue timed tickets?

 The rooms are small and packed full of treasures, and we’d like you to enjoy them without feeling crowded.
-Tickets are issued on a first-come, first-served basis.
-On Bank Holidays and during school holidays tickets may sell out from early afternoon.
+Tickets are issued on a first-come, first-served basis available from reception.
+Tickets cannot be booked in advance.
+Please be aware that on bank holidays and during school holidays tickets may sell out from early afternoon.
 There may be a wait to head into the manor on busy days but there's plenty to explore first in the garden, the priest's house and the Turquoise Cellar.

 Where did Charles Wade live?